 - What is an impregnated tape?

 No – the tape is weather resistant to a minimum of 600 Pa (equivalent to 70mph – violent storm category).
-If a tape is ‘capped’, this will negate the vapour permeability, potentially causing problems due to moisture entrapment, and also could facilitate three-sided adhesion of the sealant by adhering to the face of the tape and preventing movement of the sealant resulting in adhesion failure to the sides of the joint.
+If a tape is ‘capped’, this will negate the vapour permeability, potentially causing problems due to moisture entrapment, and could also facilitate three-sided adhesion of the sealant by adhering to the face of the tape and preventing movement of the sealant resulting in adhesion failure to the sides of the joint.

-- How does an impregnated tape function?
+- How does the tape function?

 The resin impregnation and the high level of compression result in a closed cell structure which is highly weather resistant but remains vapour permeable so that any moisture which may be trapped behind can escape as moisture vapour and ensure drying of the joint.